West Hartford (Google Maps Location)

 I decided to hit this gallery, on the campus of the University of Hartford, during lunch one day.
 12 minute drive down, 10 minute visit, 12 minute drive back.
 (Of course, I also hit the Sherman Museum of Jewish Civilization next door, but that’s to be expected.)

 The exhibition during my visit made me a little leery: The Alexander A. Goldfarb Student Exhibition.
-I try to avoid the student stuff because, well, because it often stinks.
-(Though it can also be kind of funny sometimes too.)
-However, my reason for hitting this one during the spring student show was two-fold: 1) UHa is a renowned art school with some very talented students (I happen to love this painting to the right, for example) and 2) a picture of yours truly once hung on these very walls during a student show many years ago.
+I try to avoid the student stuff because, well, because it can be so hit or miss.
+However, my reason for hitting this one during the spring student show was two-fold: 1) UHart is a renowned art school with some very talented students and 2) a picture of yours truly once hung on these very walls during a student show many years ago.

-Which reminds me… Did you know that none other than CTMQ co-founder (and immediate deserter) EdHill is a UHa Art School graduate?
+Which reminds me… Did you know that none other than CTMQ co-brainstormer EdHill is a UHart Art School graduate?
+(Ed passed away in 2016.)

 I love their use of “as you may know.”
 Because it’s so famous, you see.
 Anyway, it’s pretty cool that the winners’ work is kept on campus in perpetuity.
 I only notice one of the two winners this year, and here it is: